Vehmloewff/reactive-assignments/README.md

 npm test # or npm test -- -w
 ```

 The code can be built via the `npm run build` command.
-To watch the filesystem and rebuild on changes, use `npm run build -- -w`.
+To watch the file system and rebuild on changes, use `npm run build -- -w`.

 The runtime library is located in the `src/runtime` folder.
 The compiler is in the `src/compiler` folder.

-This project uses prettier for code formatting.
-Don't forget to run `npm run lint` before you commit.
+This project uses [Prettier](https://prettier.io) for code formatting.
+Don't forget to `npm run lint` before you commit.

 ## Stores API